Superrehtard/old_diaspora_wiki/Installing-on-Debian.md

     curl -L https://get.rvm.io | bash -s stable
     # load rvm here - search the output of previous command

+Read `rvm requirements` and ensure `libyaml-dev` is installed.
+Then install Ruby with:

-    rvm install 1.9.3-p194 # install correct ruby version These instructions are from [[https://rvm.io/rvm/install/]].
+    rvm install 1.9.3-p194 # install correct ruby version

+These instructions are from [[https://rvm.io/rvm/install/]].

 You still need a system Ruby so run: